energyquantified/eq-python-client/docs/userguide/srmc.rst

    >>> )

 The response is an :py:class:`SRMC <energyquantified.data.SRMC>` object.
-It has a curve, the contract (specifying that it is a front month contract), an ``SRMCOptions`` object with all factors used in the calculation, and a list of OHLC objects:
+It has a curve, a contract (specifying that it is a front-month contract), an ``SRMCOptions`` object with all factors used in the calculation, and a list of OHLC objects: